-Attribute Description inputExpression: Expression [0.1] The subject of this InputClause. inputEntry: Expression [] This attribute lists the instances of Expression that compose this InputClause.
+inputExpression: Expression [0.1] The subject of this InputClause. inputEntryValues: Expression []UnaryTests [01] This attribute lists the instances of Expression that compose this InputClause.
+This attribute contains UnaryTests that constrain the result of the inputExpression of this InputClause.

 Table 29b: OutputClause attributes and model associations